Kozlov211/cpp-single-linked-list/README.md

 ## Description
-The program implements the list'a functionality from the STL (https://en.cppreference.com/w/cpp/container/list).
+The program implements the list functionality from the STL (https://en.cppreference.com/w/cpp/container/list).

 Used forward iterator.